Permaculture: Guilds

-Edge effect

-The edge effect in ecology is the effect of juxtaposing contrasting environments in an ecosystem.
-Permaculturists argue that where differing systems meet can become highly productive and offer useful connections.
-An example of this is a coast.
-Where land and sea meet is a rich area that meets a disproportionate percentage of human and animal needs.
-This idea is reflected in permacultural designs by using spirals in herb gardens, or creating ponds that have wavy undulating shorelines rather than a simple circle or oval (thereby increasing the amount of edge for a given area).

 Zones

 Zones intelligently organize design elements in a human environment based on the frequency of human use and plant or animal needs.
 Frequently manipulated or harvested elements of the design are located close to the house in zones 1 and 2.
 Manipulated elements located further away are used less frequently.
 Zones are numbered from 0 to 5 based on positioning.